-Refer to CBSE Class 12 Mathematics Relations and Functions MCQs Set C provided below available for download in Pdf.
-The MCQ Questions for Class 12 Mathematics with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 1 Relations and Functions Class 12 MCQ are an important part of exams for Class 12 Mathematics and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 12 Mathematics Relations and Functions MCQs Set C provided below.
+The MCQ Questions for Class 12 Chapter 1 Relations and Functions Mathematics with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 12 Mathematics and also download more latest study material for all subjects

 MCQ for Class 12 Mathematics Chapter 1 Relations and Functions